-Do you struggle with an itchy scalp?
-Dealing with this condition can be frustrating and uncomfortable.
+Dealing with an itchy scalp can be frustrating and uncomfortable.
 There are many symptoms and causes of an itchy scalp that we’ll cover.
 Taking care of your scalp is important, as healthy hair comes from a healthy scalp.
 We’re also going to discuss options to treat an itchy scalp and ways to prevent it from happening.

 What is Scalp Pruritus?